Philadelphia Workers’ Compensation Lawyers

 • Mandatory insurance coverage: Most employers are required to carry workers’ compensation insurance, ensuring benefits are available when employees are injured.

-• Defined categories of benefits: Benefits may include payment for medical bills, wage replacement for disability, and amputation/specific loss benefits, depending on the severity and impact of the injury.
+• Defined categories of benefits: Benefits may include payment of medical bills, wage replacement for disability, and amputation or specific-loss benefits, depending on the severity and impact of the injury.

 While the system is no-fault, it is also procedurally strict.
 Injured workers must comply with reporting deadlines, medical requirements, and evidentiary rules.
 Employers’ insurance companies frequently challenge claims, and even valid claims can be delayed or denied if these rules are not followed carefully.